-- "DQSH captures the imagination and play of the gender fluidity of childhood and gives kids glamorous, positive, and unabashedly queer role models." - "In spaces like this, kids are able to see people who defy rigid gender restrictions and imagine a world where people can present as they wish, where dress up is real."

-Judy Zuckerman, director of Youth and Family Services at the Brooklyn Public Library posted this on the DQSH website: "Drag Queen Story Hour is a fun and important program that celebrates diversity in the way that children may dress and act," Zuckerman said.
-"It encourages children to look beyond gender stereotypes and embrace unfettered exploration of self."

-- John Paul Kane, aka drag queen performer, "Fay Slift," said, "The younger we get these little kids embracing people's identities, ethnicities and family dynamics, the more they are exposed to the fact that this is just another form of life."
-Kane admits that he hopes to turn the children that he and other drag queens address into evangelists for the cause of transgenderism and other non-binary forms of self-definition. - One of the DQSH leaders in Louisiana acknowledged, "This is going to be the grooming of the next generation."
+- "DQSH captures the imagination and play of the gender fluidity of childhood and gives kids glamorous, positive, and unabashedly queer role models." - "In spaces like this, kids are able to see people who defy rigid gender restrictions and imagine a world where people can present as they wish, where dress up is real." - Judy Zuckerman, director of Youth and Family Services at the Brooklyn Public Library posted this on the DQSH website: "Drag Queen Story Hour is a fun and important program that celebrates diversity in the way that children may dress and act," Zuckerman said.
+"It encourages children to look beyond gender stereotypes and embrace unfettered exploration of self." - John Paul Kane, aka drag queen performer, "Fay Slift," said, "The younger we get these little kids embracing people's identities, ethnicities and family dynamics, the more they are exposed to the fact that this is just another form of life."
+Kane admits that he hopes to turn the children that he and other drag queens address into evangelists for the cause of transgenderism and other non-binary forms of self-definition. - One of the DQSH leaders acknowledged, "Yes absolutely we are grooming children."